isabella232/experience-manager-headless-adaptive-forms.en/help/create-a-headless-adaptive-form.md

 *   **An Adaptive Form template**: A template provides a basic structure and defines appearance (layouts and styles) of an Adaptive Form.
 It has pre-formatted components containing certain properties and content structure.
 It also provides the options to define a theme and a submit action.
 The theme defines the look and feel and submit action defines the action to take on submission of an Adaptive Form.
 For example, sending the collected data to a data source.
 The cloud service provides an OOTB template, named blank:

-    * The `blank` template is included with every fresh AEM Forms as a Cloud Service program.
+    * The `blank Adaptive Forms (Core Components)` template is included with every fresh AEM Forms as a Cloud Service program.
-    * You can install the reference package, via package manager, to add the `blank` template to your AEM Forms as a Cloud Service program.
-    * You can also [create a new Adaptive Forms template ](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-foundation-components/create-an-adaptive-form-on-forms-cs/template-editor.html) from scratch.
+    * You can also [create a new Adaptive Forms (Core Components) template ](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-foundation-components/create-an-adaptive-form-on-forms-cs/template-editor.html) from scratch.

 *   **An Adaptive Form theme**: A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 The `Canvas` template is included with every fresh AEM Forms as a Cloud Service program.